aqtoor/TigerSnail_Hack_Source/readme.txt

 		- Added distance ESP
 		- Added further ESP control CVars
 		- Fixed a bug of the VFT hook manager
+	# Version 0.3
+		- CHLClient has been updated (now 017)
+		- Unified non-unified header comments (on some mail-info was missing)

 Credits:
 	sk0r / Czybik, OllyDbg, Source SDK